searjo/SQL_Example/README.md

-# SQL_Example
+# SQL_Examples
-Demonstration of complicated SQL queries
+Some examples of SQL experience